 - Click on the Cloud Protection Layer.

-- On the DASHBOARD page, for Inbound Email Statistics, select Blocked.
+- On the Overview > Dashboard page, for Inbound Email Statistics, select Blocked.

 To see how many messages were blocked by one or more of your Barracuda Email Security Gateways: